duychanilgame-collab/Train-model-malicious-from-csv/README.md

 # Malware Detection System

+**Disclaimer**: This repository involves malware analysis tools and techniques.
+Exercise extreme caution and use proper isolation when handling suspicious files.
+The authors are not responsible for any misuse or damage.

 A machine learning-based malware detection system that integrates reverse engineering techniques with advanced classification algorithms.
 This project combines static analysis using industry-standard tools with machine learning models to provide comprehensive malware detection capabilities.

 ## System Architecture